Anaquilla/Little_Drawings/README.md

 # Little_Drawing_1
-A little drawing (a star) made with Python language
+A little drawing (a star) made in Python language
+  - made with turtle module